search ]

 define('SAVEQUERIES', true);

-After that, add the following code to your theme’s footer to display the query array for admins:
+Then add the following code to your theme’s footer to display the queries for administrators:

 // display the query array for admin only